 Consultant: Australian Institute of Relationship Studies, Relationships Australia

 Editorial Board, The Qualitative Report

 Associate, Center for Health Communications, Faculty of Arts and Social Sciences, University of Technology Sydney

-Assessor for Journal of Family Therapy, Qualitative Psychology, Journal of Eating Disorders and others
+Assessor for Journal of Family Therapy, Qualitative Psychology, Journal of Eating Disorders, The Acparian, Clinical Psychologist, ANZ Journal of Family Therapy and others

 To date my research has followed a variety of streams:

 1. Family-based treatment for anorexia, including randomized control trials, mechanisms of change and qualitative investigations related to practice.

 2. Systemic intervention for challenging behavior experienced by families who have a child with developmental disabilities

 3. Studies of recovery, particularly those which privilege liberative consumer narratives